lblod/frontend-embeddable-notule-editor/README.md

 It uses linked data as its data modelling method.
 RDFA-annotated html is the one and only document format of the say-editor.
 Because it is a strict superset of html, this also means that the editor can be used as a plain WYSIWYG html editor.
-But the addition of rdfa-aware tools and features is the editor's unique strength, and the reason for it's existence.
+But the addition of rdfa-aware tools and features is the editor's unique strength, and the reason for its existence.

 Throughout the editor and its plugins, the rdfa-annotated html document is the single format which contains all information.
 This means that any document metadata is also stored in this standard way, allowing easy interop with other